When to Visit Rarotonga, Aitutaki and the Cook Islands

 What is the Worst Time to Go to Rarotonga?

-The worst time to go to Rarotonga depends on your holiday preferences, but some would argue that July is the worst time to go to Rarotonga because it’s the Australia and New Zealand school holidays when prices are at their highest and the country is at its busiest.
+The worst time to go to Rarotonga depends on your holiday preferences, but some would argue that July is the worst time to go to Rarotonga because it’s the Australian and New Zealand school holidays when prices are at their highest and the country is at its busiest.

 More About the Best Time to Visit Rarotonga and the Cook Islands